-Before working on a vSAN environment, you should be aware of the characteristics of a vSAN cluster.
+Before working on a vSAN environment, be aware of the characteristics of a vSAN cluster.

 A vSAN cluster includes the following characteristics:

 You can have multiple vSAN clusters for each vCenter Server instance.
 You can use a single vCenter Server to manage more than one vSAN cluster.

 vSAN consumes all devices, including flash cache and capacity devices, and does not share devices with other features.